pat/clogger-rack2/README.txt

 * pre-defines Apache Common Log Format, Apache Combined Log Format and Rack::CommonLogger (as distributed by Rack 1.0) formats.
+  See Clogger::Format for the predefined formats.

 * Untrusted values are escaped (all HTTP headers, request URI components) to make life easier for HTTP log parsers.
 The following bytes are escaped:

     ' (single quote)
     " (double quote)
-    all bytes in the range of \x00-\x1f
+    all bytes in the range of \x00-\x1F

 == SYNOPSIS